 - iv.
 The finding in point iii above is addressed in the response made for iii above. - v.
 The applications made for usage of ground water made with relevant authority is attached - vi.
 The impact, monitoring approach and parameters as well as conclusion leading to the parameter being scored / not scored have been incorporated for all parameters in sec.
 E.1 & E.2 - vii.
 This project activity replaces fossil fuels with solar energy, which is a renewable energy source, for the generation of electricity.
 The Project activity thus Supply energy to the fossil fuel dominated grid using Renewable Source of energy - Project Activity generates Electricity from renewable source.
-Hence no CO2 emissions from the project activity. - In the absence of project, fossil fuel based power plants will be used, which produce more Co2 emissions to generate electricity.
+Hence no CO2 emissions from the project activity. - In the absence of project , fossil fuel based power plants will be used, which produce more Co2 emissions to generate electricity.
 Thus parameters "Replacing fossil fuels with renewable sources of energy" and "CO2 emissions" are claimed on different KPIs - Occupational health hazards- Like in any project, physical stress is the only occupational health hazard.
 PP confirms that the project will provide good working environment to employees so that they are not exposed to any occupational health hazards. - Project-related knowledge dissemination effective or not Project provides job-related training and thereby impart knowledge to existing employees and new recruits.
 Training on operation & maintenance of solar modules, occupational safety like fire safety, first aid, emergency procedures, risk assessment, accident reporting procedure welfare activities like, safe use of workplace tools, machinery, equipment etc. - viii.
 Examples of training to be provided have been elaborated.
-As could be seen, these are in addition to specific requirements mandated by CEA, SERC regulations etc - ix.
-Conclusion has been given not only exploitation of child labour and minimum wage protection but also for all parameters irrespective of wether it is scored or not - X. PO now doesn't claim for the welfare activities and claims for the health services for which monitoring parameter can be justified and same is elaborated in the PSF. - Xi.
+As could be seen, these are in addition to specific requirements mandated by CEA, SERC regulations etc - ix. closed - X. PO now doesn't claim for the welfare activities and claims for the health services for which monitoring parameter can be justified and same is elaborated in the PSF. - Xi.
 Linkages has been established between all SDGs and E+/S+ parameters in sec B.7.1 - Xii.
 Though the project contributes positively to income generation and infrastructure development, it is difficult to monitor and measure these objectively.
-Parameters are not scored, where the monitoring and performance measurement does not lend itself to objective measurement.
+Parameters are no scored, where the monitoring and performance measurement does not lend itself to objective measurement.
 However, job creation has been scored as it lends itself to monitoring and measurement.
-In the revised PSF, conclusion is provided for each parameter irrespective whether it is scored or not and the table has been completed appropriately - Xiii.
-For parameter "Reducing accidents", information on trainings is mentioned.
-The monitoring KPI is clearly mentioned and monitored through records.
+In the revised PSF, conclusion is provided for each parameter irrespective whether it is scored or not and the table has been completed appropriately i.

-i.
 It has been observed by the verification team that, the tables in section E have been uniformly completed, however for some parameters, such as Hazardous waste, End of life equipment and several others, PO is required to justify how no environmental impact is anticipated.
 Hence the finding remains opened.